 With ongoing economic challenges, hiring in the U.S. has decreased among both domestic and international candidates.
 Growth is rebounding more rapidly in developing countries such as China and India and other economies across Asia, so it makes sense to keep your options open in your home country.
 With any search, it is advisable to have both a primary and secondary area of focus for your search.
 In tandem with your U.S. search, develop a target company list for your home country, identify networking contacts, and contact them for informational interviews if possible.
 It may be helpful to consider conducting informational interviews in person if you are going home for a break, for example.
 We encourage all students to have a multi-faceted job search which leverages opportunities through Fisher, your own target company list, and your professional and personal network

-Please review the Checklist for Success which provides several practical action steps.
+Please review the Checklist for Success below which provides several practical action steps.

 Yes, it is true that some companies do not recruit/hire students who require visa sponsorship for positions in the United States.
 If you are an international student with an F-1 student visa, you are in the United States for the primary purpose of completing academic coursework.